taterboom/PromptSnippets/README.md

 # PromptSnippets

-A chrome extension that speed up the input with variable snippets.
+A chrome extension that speeds up the input with variable snippets.
 Whether you're coding, blogging, or emailing, turn repetitive typing into a single click with PromptSnippets.

 ## features